reneuir/reneuir-web/invited_speakers.md

 # Keynote Speakers

-TBA: ReNeuIR will have two keynote talks that we will anounce soon.
+ReNeuIR will have two keynote talks that we will announce soon.